 Remove from the heat and whisk in the coconut oil and vanilla extract.
 Strain the custard into a large bowl.

 Cover the custard with plastic wrap and place in the fridge to cool.

-Once the vanilla custard has thickened, pour it into the tart crust and use an offset knife to smooth the top.
+Once the vanilla custard has cooled and thickened, pour it into the tart crust and use an offset knife to smooth the top.

 Garnish the top with the fruit of your choosing!
 I decided on blackberries, blueberries, grapes, and kiwi...so delicious!
 Hope you enjoy this vanilla custard tart recipe!

 Vanilla Custard Tart Tips

-- Use the egg whites in omelettes or for this Pumpkin Whoopie Pie recipe or make my Honey Italian Meringue.
+- Use the egg whites in this Pumpkin Whoopie Pie recipe or make my Honey Italian Meringue.

-- The custard and crust can be made up two days ahead of time and assembled just before serving.
+- The custard and crust can be made up to two days ahead of time and assembled just before serving.